goabstract/abstract-sdk/docs/configuration.md

 title: Configuration
 ---

-In order to use the SDK you'll need to instantiate an instance and give it an [authentication](/docs/authentication) token.
+In order to use the SDK you'll need to instantiate a client and give it an [authentication](/docs/authentication) token.
 We recommend storing the token in your environment as `ABSTRACT_TOKEN` and it will be automatically loaded – don't commit it with your code!

 ## Passing a token